 Save hours of paving research in 8MIN.

 HOW?
-Learn from Matt’s research – watch this 8 minute video below.
+Learn from marine engineer’s research – watch the 8 minute video below.

 As a diligent engineer, Matt has done his homework!
 Fully researching some of the more detailed concerns with pavement resurfacing options, all addressed in the video below;

 - What can become issues with rigid (cement based) paving?

 - How can I see how well StoneSet holds up over time?

 - How expensive is StoneSet compared with exposed aggregate?

 - What are the hidden hassles with demolition and repaving?

 When the first fleet landed in Australia, the early settlers went about building their own ‘little Britain’ naming the new land to best resemble the homeland (and in honour of various state governors such as Lachlan Macquarie) as was the fashion in colonial times!

 Originally named ‘New Wales’, the brave new outpost of Botany bay was constructed with significant amount of Sydney Sandstone, quarried from the immediate surrounds of the colony (mostly from Pyrmont)